alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

 - Click on the "Serial console" item near the bottom of the VM menu on the left hand side of the VM information panel
 - If you are not prompted with `login:`, hit enter until the prompt appears
 - Enter the username from the `sre-<SRE ID>-vm-admin-username` secret in the SRE key vault.
-- Enter the password from the `sre-<SRE ID>-dsvm-admin-password` secret in the SRE key vault.
+- Enter the password from the `sre-<SRE ID>-vm-admin-password-compute` secret in the SRE key vault.
 - To validate that our custom `cloud-init.yaml` file has been successfully uploaded, run `sudo cat /var/lib/cloud/instance/user-data.txt`.
 You should see the contents of the `deployment/secure_research_environment/cloud_init/cloud-init-compute-vm.template.yaml` file in the Safe Haven git repository.
 - To see the output of our custom `cloud-init.yaml` file, run `sudo tail -n 200 /var/log/cloud-init-output.log` and scroll up.